 Highlight any text and click to have it read aloud

-You can also read the articles online by clicking the following links
+If you want to read the articles online you can click on the following links

 Tim Harris, runs a restaurant in Alberquerque in New Mexico.
 Tim also has Down's Syndrome.